|

 have faith in Christ.
 The Bible teaches that true faith comes from

 knowledge of the Bible (Romans 10:17).
-Hearing the truth taught
+Hearing the truth taught produced

-the Gospel (Acts 15:7).
+Gospel (Acts 15:7).

 When faith has been produced in the heart of the